brevzin/cpp_proposals/2561_operator_try/operator-try.md

 Using the statement-expression extension, the `std::expected<T, E>` will actually be destroyed _before_ the call to `foo`, which means we have a dangling reference.

-The coroutine rewrite wouldn't have this problem, for the same reason the suggested `bar()??` approach doesn't.
-Although the coroutine approach isn't ideal for other reasons:
+The coroutine rewrite wouldn't have this problem, for the same reason the suggested `bar()??` approach doesn't:

 ::: bq
 ```cpp